It seems that my most popular blog post ever was one where I emasculated men. To all the men who read this blog, to all men everywhere, I am sorry.

-I’ve known for a long time that my father leaving affected me.
-I’ve read and owned that due to this I likely pursue unavailable men, and act out that wound of abandonment.
+I’ve known for a long time that my father’s leaving affected me.
+I’ve read and owned that due to this I likely pursue unavailable men, and act out a wound of abandonment.

 This realization, however, the one of fearing men and attacking them, castrating them to lessen their power, this is a new level of “a-ha” for me.